 - Sediment Removal and Restoration

 - Giving Back to Rattray Marsh

 Rattray Marsh provides important habitat for many species of birds, butterflies, amphibians, reptiles and mammals because of the scarcity of large natural areas along the Lake Ontario shoreline west of Toronto.
 The marsh is particularly important for migratory birds in the spring and fall.
-During this time, many birds travel along the Lake Ontario shoreline and stop at Rattray Marsh to rest and feed.
+During this time, many birds travel across Lake Ontario and along the shoreline and stop at Rattray Marsh to rest and feed.
 This includes species of songbirds, ducks, geese, birds of prey, herons and shorebirds.